txt/se25/docs/proj1.md

 - **Screenshots** of the running system.
 - **URLs/QR codes**:
   - To the repository.
-  - To a live demo (how you host the demo is up to you).
+  - To a "canned video" (how you host the demo is up to you).
 - **Sell the software**:
   - Highlight **up to 5 ways** Version *i* is better than what was true BEFORE this software was written.
 - **Propose a better version (Version i+1)**: